Welcome to Environmental Science 20! Below, I have listed important sites for you to become very familiar with and why:

 - Read over the rubric very carefully!

 As you move through this course, you MUST keep a log book (your coil bound notebook).
 This will be a book where you keep jot notes and drawings; a book that you will carry with you in your “backpack” all the time!
 Think of this log book as your passport!
-Successful completion of your assessments and unit projects will be considered your passport stamp and will allow for you to continue your journey.
+Successful completion of your assessments, unit projects and student directed study action project will be considered your passport stamp and will allow for you to continue your journey.

 You will need this book as we assess your knowledge in the future, therefore, you must keep this book in good condition and bring it with you to all classes.
 This book will travel with you on your outdoor and indoor adventures around the globe.